-8. Wet the filter paper with water and ensure that it covers all the holes of the Büchner funnel.
+8. Place the filter paper in the Büchner funnel and ensure that it covers all the holes of the Büchner funnel.
+Wet the filter paper with water.

 9. Pour the suspension of the crude product into the Büchner funnel and apply vacuum.
 Wash the solid thoroughly with deionized water (at least 4×20 mL).